 - Cuttings- using a sharp pair of secateurs you can remove the top 10cm from a stem which does not have any buds or flowers.
 Insert into a seed raising mix, keep it moist and in about a month you should notice new growth on top.
 I suggest when you’re visiting friends have a pick through their garden.

 - Make your own mulch- rake up fallen leaves and mower cuttings, you can put them directly onto your gardens or put the leaves through a mulcher for finer mulch.
-To make leaf mould put raked leaves into a plastic bag wet the leaves seal the bag and leave it until next spring.
+To make leaf mold put raked leaves into a plastic bag wet the leaves seal the bag and leave it until next spring.
 This will turn into leafy compost that you can spread straight onto your garden.